 16. Take steps to prepare by stocking the essentials.

+A hurricane survival kit can go a long way.
 While this isn’t technically a home item, it does impact the wellbeing of those living in it.
 Pick up a few basic supplies before you need them.
 If you’ve already grabbed these items in the past, be sure to pull them out each year and update any batteries or things that are past their expiration (like food or medication).
 The best items to include are candles and flashlights, in case of electricity loss, and a battery-powered radio to stay up to date on weather conditions.
 It’s also a good idea to keep some food that doesn’t require refrigeration, water, and a gas can with enough gas to get you to the store or family’s house if your local station closes down.
 This step is also applicable if you’re wondering how to hurricane proof your house, and some of the homeowner responsibilities don’t apply.

 17. Don’t forget your pets.